LICEF/triple-store-api/README.md

 ```
-Furthermore, transaction calls are multi-thread safe and independant.
+Furthermore, transactions are multi-thread safe.
 You can have only one active write transaction but many others read transactions at the same time.
+All of them are independents.